Curriculum Guide

 Class VII Semester 1 Electives

-“Incredible India,” the alliterative title of a recent campaign to bring tourists to the country, has an attractive ring.
-And indeed there is much to admire about this naturally beautiful, diverse, artistically rich country that claims the title of world’s largest democracy.
-But India also struggles with gender inequality, religious strife, caste discrimination, government corruption, and challenges to democratic freedoms.
-Designed to be closely linked to the curriculum of the Indian History course, this course will begin with a study of the ancient, but still influential epic The Ramayana, a foundational work of the Indian and Hindu canon.
+India is a naturally beautiful, diverse, artistically rich country that claims the title of worldโs largest democracy.
+It is also a nation that struggles with gender inequality, religious strife, caste discrimination, and challenges to democratic freedoms.
+Using literature, articles, film, and our own research, we will explore Indiaโs social, economic, political, and environmental challenges and opportunities.
+Although this course will focus primarily on modern issues, we will begin with a study of the ancient but still influential epic The Ramayana, a foundational work of the Indian and Hindu canon.
 We will then examine the hopeful writings of Tagore and Nehru as they imagined an independent, inclusive India in the early part of the 20th century.
-We will also explore some of the causes and effects of religious conflict and communal violence in contemporary India through short stories about the Partition of India and Pakistan and through the play Final Solutions by Mahesh Dattani.
-Using literature, articles, podcasts, and film, we will explore India’s social, economic, and political challenges and opportunities.
+We will also consider some of the causes and effects of religious conflict and communal violence through short stories about the Partition of India and Pakistan and through a contemporary play.
+In our final unit, we will explore the impacts of globalization and urbanization on social mobility in modern India.
 We will also discuss the capacity of art to raise awareness and to effect change.
 This course will join with its History counterpart for an interdisciplinary research project.
-This course fulfills the global studies requirement.
+This course fulfills the Global Studies requirement.

-Foreigners, natives, conquistadores, explorers, novelists, guerrilla fighters, indigenous activists and tourists are just some of the people who have marveled at Latin America’s rich landscape.
-For writers as diverse as Columbus, Rosario Castellanos, Gabriel García Márquez, and Che Guevara, nature has played a pivotal role in their imagining of the region.
-As one way into understanding the complexities that make up the idea of Latin America and its vast body of literature, we will explore, among other topics, different authors’ approaches to the natural world within varied geographical and historical contexts and across a variety of genres.
+Foreigners, natives, conquistadores, explorers, novelists, guerrilla fighters, indigenous activists and tourists are just some of the people who have marveled at Latin Americaโs rich landscape.
+For writers as diverse as Columbus, Rosario Castellanos, Gabriel Garcรญa Mรกrquez, and Che Guevara, nature has played a pivotal role in their imagining of the region.
+As one way into understanding the complexities that make up the idea of Latin America and its vast body of literature, we will explore, among other topics, different authorsโ approaches to the natural world within varied geographical and historical contexts and across a variety of genres.
 As we investigate different texts, we will consider the relationship between studying history and literature: What are issues of representation within each field?
-How can we understand texts in their historical context and use “literary” texts to inform our historical interpretation?
-This course will join with its history counterpart for an interdisciplinary research project.
-This course fulfills the global studies requirement.
+How can we understand texts in their historical context and use โliteraryโ texts to inform our historical interpretation?
+This course will join with its History counterpart for an interdisciplinary research project.
+This course fulfills the Global Studies requirement.

 Class VII Semester 2 Electives

 One of the first questions we will consider in this course is how to approach studying the literature of an entire continent in a single semester.
-We will also examine how the very notion of African Literature is shaped by cultural and economic forces.
+We will also examine how the very notion of an African Literature is shaped by cultural and economic forces.
 Course texts will focus much of our attention on the effects of colonialism and the formation of postcolonial literary voices.
-Those texts may include Chinua Achebe’s canonical Things Fall Apart; the oral epic Sundiata; short stories from Apartheid-era South Africa by Alex La Guma and others; and a contemporary African film.
-This course will join with its history counterpart for an interdisciplinary research project.
-This course fulfills the global studies requirement.
+Those texts may include Yaa Gyasiโs Homegoing, Chinua Achebeโs canonical Things Fall Apart; the oral epic Sundiata; short stories by Alex La Guma, Bessie Head, and others; and a contemporary African film.
+This course will join with its History counterpart for an interdisciplinary research project.
+This course fulfills the Global Studies requirement.

 In this course, we will explore the contested development over the last two hundred years of a distinct Russian identity, with a focus on the stories Russians told about themselves with regard to socioeconomic class, gender, power, and morality.
-The course is designed to work in tandem with the Russian History course, and the overarching theme of both classes will be the interaction—and the conflict—between the individual and the state; often, we will encounter literature that challenges the narrative the state is creating about what it means to be Russian or about the reality of Russians’ experience of their society.
+The course is designed to work in tandem with the Russian History course, and the overarching theme of both classes will be the interactionโand the conflictโbetween the individual and the state.
 Our first unit will center on short works from the 19th century (a poem by Alexander Pushkin, short stories by Nikolai Gogol, Mikhail Saltykov, and Anton Chekhov, and a novella by Leo Tolstoy) that represent different facets of Russian identity in relation to social class, geographical location, and conscience.
 From there, we will explore Soviet propaganda and the realities beneath those idealistic portrayals, with an emphasis on the experiences of women; our literary texts will include a memoir about growing up as a young girl in the Soviet era, a dystopian short story critiquing late-Soviet life from the perspective of a teenage girl, and a long-form poem that seeks to speak the truth of life for women under Stalin.
-As in all global studies courses, one major unit of the course will be spent on an independent research paper developed in both the English and history classes.
-This course fulfills the global studies requirement.
+This course will join with its History counterpart for an interdisciplinary research project.
+This course fulfills the Global Studies requirement.

 Class VIII Semester 1 Electives

-In this course, which builds on students’ experiences in global studies, we will first briefly explore the political, racial, cultural, and religious beliefs that fueled the development of the British Empire.
+In this course, which builds on studentsโ experiences in Global Studies, we will first briefly explore the political, racial, cultural, and religious beliefs that fueled the development of the British Empire.
 How does the discourse of the time reflect both the ideology of empire and the latent cracks in its structure?
-We will then spend the majority of the course reading texts from authors in African, Caribbean, Latin American, and/or Indian regions that were colonized, as well as texts from contemporary British writers reflecting on Britain’s colonial heritage.
-Authors may include Smith, Kincaid, Said, Fanon, Friel, Rhys, Rushdie and others.
-This course will make connections to the dynamics of empire within American history and culture and emphasize student-led explorations of the impact of Britain’s colonial heritage on our world today.
+We will then spend the majority of the course reading texts from authors in African, Caribbean, and/or Indian regions that were colonized, as well as texts from contemporary British and American writers reflecting on Britainโs colonial heritage.
+Authors may include Smith, Kincaid, Said, Fanon, Friel, Rhys, Rushdie, Coogler, Coates, and others.
+This course will make connections to the dynamics of empire within American history and culture and emphasize student-led explorations of the impact of Britainโs colonial heritage on our world today.

-In her debut novel White Teeth, British author Zadie Smith’s protagonist Samad Iqbal confronts a woman experiencing mental illness in the streets of London and tells her, plainly, “Your past is not my past and your truth is not my truth.”
-To Samad, truth may well be different from fact; it is derived from experience and point of view.
+In her debut novel White Teeth, British author Zadie Smithโs protagonist Samad Iqbal confronts a woman experiencing mental illness in the streets of London and tells her, plainly, โYour past is not my past and your truth is not my truth.โ To Samad, truth may well be different from fact; it is derived from experience and point of view.
 This course will explore the notion of truth as perspective and the inevitable tangle of narratives delivered by characters whose reliability is questionable, if not questioned.
 Why do people witnessing the same events remember and interpret facts so differently?
-How does one’s experience shape one’s sense of reality?
+How does oneโs experience shape oneโs sense of reality?
 Is something real just because you believe it to be real?
 Are lies always dangerous?
-Students will critically analyze three or four contemporary British novels from among the following options: Sometimes I Lie, by Alice Feeney; The 392, by Ashley Hickson-Lovence; Never Let me Go, by Kazuo Ishiguro; and Atonement, by Ian McEwan.
+Students will critically analyze contemporary texts that may include: The 392 by Ashley Hickson-Lovence, Trust by Hernan Diaz, and Atonement by Ian McEwan.

 Class VIII Semester 2 Electives

 We all have stories to tell, whether about ourselves, the lives of others, or the world around us.
-In this course, we will focus primarily on learning to tell “true” stories well by studying and applying the craft of a diverse group of authors working across genres.
-Writing daily, we will draft, revise, and rewrite a variety of shorter and longer pieces on topics that may include places, objects, people, memorable encounters, and anything that interests us greatly.
-Students will also have ample opportunity to write in other genres, such as short stories and poetry, through daily writing exercises and an independent project.
-As a supportive community of writers, we will regularly share our work and reflect on our process, and the end of the course will be devoted to workshops in which students read and respond to one another’s work.
+In this course, we will focus primarily on learning to tell โtrueโ stories well by studying and applying the craft of a diverse group of authors working across genres.
+Writing daily, we will draft, revise, and rewrite a variety of shorter and longer pieces on topics that may include places, objects, people, memorable moments, and anything that interests us greatly.
+Students will have ample opportunity to write in other genres, such as short fiction and poetry, through our in-class writing exercises, our assignments, and an independent project.
+As a supportive community of writers, we will regularly share our work and reflect on our process, and the end of the course will be devoted to workshops in which students read and respond to one anotherโs work.
 Those at all levels of comfort with creative and personal writing are welcome.

-“Vampires, Aliens, and Orcs!
-Oh, my!”
-Why has so much traditional literature and popular culture focused on horrific monsters and the “heroes” who face and, sometimes, overcome them?
-By examining representations of monstrosity in a selection of literary works and films, what will we discover about societal values, the idea of the monstrous outsider, or “Other,” and the idea of the hero, the individual who enters the dragon’s lair?
+โVampires, Aliens, and Orcs!
+Oh, my!โ Why has so much traditional literature and popular culture focused on horrific monsters and the โheroesโ who face and, sometimes, overcome them?
+By examining representations of monstrosity in a selection of literary works and films, what will we discover about societal values, the idea of the monstrous outsider, or โOther,โ and the concept of the hero, the individual who enters the dragonโs lair?
 Are we always sure we know who the monster is and who the hero is?
-As society moves toward the modern period, how do “monsters” also change?
-How do modern monsters reflect contemporary society’s anxieties, fears, or values?
-How does the cultural mapping of monstrosity intersect with modern technology and the anxieties it creates?
-We will explore both monsters and their nemeses by examining works such as the Anglo-Saxon epic, Beowulf, Gardner’s Grendel, and Mary Shelley’s Frankenstein.
-In terms of film and television, we may explore the 1939 film version of Frankenstein, Guillermo del Toro’s Pan’s Labyrinth, and short clips from other films or television shows.
-We will also read support materials from works such as Jefferey Weinstock’s The Monster Theory Reader.
-Students will write in a variety of modes—analytical essays, film responses, and fictions—as well as lead discussions and make presentations to the class.
+As society moves toward the modern period, how do โmonstersโ also change?
+How do modern monsters reflect contemporary societyโs anxieties, fears or values?
+We will explore both monsters and their nemeses in such works as the poems โSir Gawain and the Green Knightโ and โThe Rime of the Ancient Mariner,โ and two novels: Mary Shelleyโs Frankenstein, and Oscar Wildeโs The Picture of Dorian Gray.
+We will also dive into some important essays about the longer works and, time permitting, view some film adaptations of the novels and/or some contemporary films.
+Students will write in a variety of modes, including analytical essays and creative writing, as well as, possibly, film responses.